Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 Learn how to manage Neon projects from the Neon Console or the Neon API.

 With Neon, everything starts with the project.
 It is the top-level object in the Neon object hierarchy.
 A project can hold as many databases and branches as your application or workflow needs.
-However, tier limits define how many projects you can create.
-The Neon Free Tier limits you to one project per Neon account.
+However, plan limits define how many projects you can create.

 Learn more about projects and how to manage them in these sections: